Olivex727/hvc-magnetic-honours-programs/README.md

 All other files and directories present contain code not directly used in the final product.
 Most of it is the original investigation work.

+## Large files

+Due to GitHub size limits, images pertaining to the HI sky, H-alpha sky, and the interpolated foreground FITS are not uploaded to github.
+This includes effectively all files in data_catalog and data_preprocessed.
+In future commits I will list which files are missing from the repository for you to download if needed.

 ## Coding permissions

 This repository should only be edited by myself (Olivia), Craig Anderson, and Naomi McClure-Griffiths.
 If you find that you can edit documents in this repository, please notify me and do not submit any commits.